Indonesian Prez asks people to stay at home despite surge in Omicron cases - ExBulletin

 Indonesian Prez asks people to stay at home despite surge in Omicron cases

-Indonesian President Joko Widodo on Tuesday urged his people to reduce mobility, avoid crowds and work from home whenever possible as the country grapples with a possible third wave of the Covid-19 pandemic triggered by the Omicron variant.
+Jakarta: Indonesian President M Joko Widodo on Tuesday urged his people to reduce mobility, avoid crowds and work from home wherever possible as the country grapples with a possible third wave of the Covid-19 pandemic.
+19 triggered by the Omicron variant.

 “If you don’t have urgent needs, you should reduce activities in crowded places, and for those who can work from home, do the work from home,” Widodo was quoted by Xinhua News Agency as saying.